johnny24-dev/NetFlixClone/README.md

 3. rating the movie or tv show
 4. download the movie trailer or tv show trailer
 5. search movie or tv show
+6. share the movie or tv show

+## Note
+1. The application using ".env" file, so that must install react native config on android and ios

 ## Demo
 ![Home Screen](assets/HomeScreen.png)